Why shark fins?

 These are difficult times for airlines due to COVID restrictions, but it is important to note that many airlines received COVID bailouts from taxpayers totalling $123bn; sharks get no bailout.
 Additionally, an airline confirming a ban on transporting shark fins will only boost their credentials and reputation going into an era of eco-conscious consumers.
 Already ~50 airlines have confirmed a ban, however this is just a drop in the ocean for the hundreds of airlines left to tackle.

-What you can do to help?
+What you can do to help with other worldwide airlines?
 Send either a ‘Call for Change’ or ‘Thank You!’ tweet.

 Once you’re logged into Twitter, click the TWEET button by the airlines you want to call to.